hamed1302/my-fabric-calculator/README.md

-# 📏 My Fabric Calculator for WooCommerce
+# 📏  Fabric Calculator for WooCommerce

 A powerful WooCommerce plugin to sell products by length (meter & centimeter) with inventory control.